Appendix D: Automated SSI Open Process

 Effective Date of Medicaid Eligibility on CIS

-In all cases of automated openings, the open effective date for category A, J, or M is the Medicaid date on the SDX screen (IEVS Exchange #6).
+In all cases of automated openings, the open effective date for category A, J, or M is the Medicaid Eligibility Begin date on the MA/FS tab of the “8036 Pend” SDX file (Exchange 6).
 If a currently active budget is closed because of an automated SSI opening, the closing date is the day before the next payment day that can be met.
-Whenever SNAP is involved in the case, the automated process creates an alert.
+Whenever SNAP or multiple individuals on a single MA budget group is involved in the case, the automated process creates an alert.

 SSI Medicaid Openings